haberdashPI/Alert.jl/README.md

 1. Call `alert()` after a long-running piece of code.
 2. Put long-running code inside the `@alert` macro.
-3. Call `alertREPL` and any long-running code sent to the REPL will display a notification.
+3. Call `alert_REPL!` and any long-running code sent to the REPL will display a notification.

 Before using `alert()` at the end of a long-running script, it would be good to test that it actually works on your system: some linux distros may not have an appropriate program installed to display the notification.
 Loading `Alert` should warn you if it can't find an appropriate executable to send the notification.
 Just read the error message that is displayed to see what program you need to install.

 Table of Contents:
 <!-- TOC -->